splunk/splunk-operator/docs/_installation/AdvancedInstallation.md

 ## Cluster Domain

 By default, the Splunk Operator will use a Kubernetes cluster domain of `cluster.local` to calculate the fully qualified domain names (FQDN) for each instance in your deployment.
-If you have configured a custom domain for your Kubernetes cluster, you can override the operator by adding a `CLUSTER_DOMAIN` environment variable to the operator's deployment spec:
+If you have configured a custom domain for your Kubernetes cluster, you can override the operator by adding a `CLUSTER_DOMAIN` environment variable to the operator's deployment spec

 ```yaml
 - name: CLUSTER_DOMAIN